dotnet/docs/docs/framework/whats-new/index.md

 - Support for arrays that are larger than 2 gigabytes (GB) on 64-bit platforms.
 This feature can be enabled in the application configuration file.
 See the [\<gcAllowVeryLargeObjects> element](../configure-apps/file-schema/runtime/gcallowverylargeobjects-element.md), which also lists other restrictions on object size and array size.

 - Better performance through background garbage collection for servers.
-When you use server garbage collection in the [!INCLUDE[net_v45](../../../includes/net-v45-md.md)], background garbage collection is automatically enabled.
+When you use server garbage collection in the .NET Framework 4.5, background garbage collection is automatically enabled.
 See the Background Server Garbage Collection section of the [Fundamentals of Garbage Collection](../../standard/garbage-collection/fundamentals.md) topic.

 - Background just-in-time (JIT) compilation, which is optionally available on multi-core processors to improve application performance.
 See <xref:System.Runtime.ProfileOptimization>.